xebialabs/xl-kube-workshop/part-3/lab-7-troubleshoot.md

 Following are answers for the Azure.

 For minikube / Docker Desktop choose 'PlainK8s' for K8sSetup and use default storage classes.
 In case of question `?
-Provide Storage Class to be defined for PostgreSQL: xl-kube-workshop-file-storage-class` for minikube / Docker Desktop choose _broken-storage_.
+Provide Storage Class to be defined for PostgreSQL: xl-kube-workshop-file-storage-class` (or other storage class on cluster) for minikube / Docker Desktop choose other storage class.

 ```text
 $ xl kube install